 While the Opencast repository and branching model is inspired by GitFlow, there have been some distinct changes to how release branches are used and releases are tagged.
 The purpose of this is mainly to support multiple, simultaneous versions and maintenance releases.

 developbranch represents the latest state of development.
 Features may be merged into this branch and into this branch only.
 Release branches are branched off from

 develop.
 It is basically the preparation for the next big release at all times.

 - The release branches are named

-r/1.6.x).
+r/6.x).
 They are the latest state of development for a specific release.
 Only bug fixes and no features may be added to these branches.
-All beta versions, release candidates and final releases are made from these branches.
-The branch lives on as long as there may be additional maintenance releases for a given version.
+All releases are created from these branches.
+The branches live on as long as there may be additional maintenance releases for a given version.

 To get a closer look at the branching model, let us consider a simple example with a single release: